-What Does an Account Executive (Actually) Do?
+What Does a Sales Account Executive (Actually) Do?
 Job Responsibilities, Skills & Salary

 In sales, there's no shortage of career paths, positions, and opportunities.
-With so many different titles and roles thrown around, you might be wondering what an account executive actually does, or how an AE differs from an SDR or account manager.
+With so many different titles and roles thrown around, you might wonder what an account executive actually does, or how an AE differs from an SDR or account manager.

 But what does their day-to-day look like?
 Who do they work with?
 And what skills do you need to become an account executive?

 What is a Sales Account Executive?

 Back in the day, the "executive" term was reserved for people who managed a team, so it might be confusing to learn they don't manage one.
 Instead, they serve as the primary company contact for existing and new clients.